AlibabaCloudDocs/cdn/intl.en-US/EdgeRoutine/Introduction to EdgeRoutine/Fetch API.md

     -   For more information about the Blob operation, see [Blob](https://developer.mozilla.org/zh-CN/docs/Web/API/Blob).
 -   Limits

     To meet the standards of the Blob and File operations, ER supports the Blob and File classes.
 ER does not support reading or writing files.
 You can pass the Blob and File classes supported by ER into the response body.
-The value of the `content-type` header is the same as that of the mime type parameter in the `Blob` or `File` operation.
+The value of the `content-type` header is the same as that of the MIME type parameter in the `Blob` or `File` operation.